 This position requires a minimum of a bachelor's degree in behavioral science, with a preference for individuals also credentialed as a Certified Recovery Peer Specialist.
-Case specialists provide rehabilitation and support functions under clinical supervision and are integral members of individual treatment team.
-This includes social and communication skills training and training to enhance participant's independent living.
-Examples include ongoing assessment, problem-solving, assistance with activities of daily living, and coaching.
+Case specialists provide rehabilitation and support functions under clinical supervision and are integral members of a treatment team.
+They may include social and communication skills training and training to enhance a participant's independent living.
+Functions include ongoing assessments, problem-solving, assistance with activities of daily living, and coaching.
 Caseloads are determined by the Team Coordinator based on the needs of the individuals served but shall not exceed 20 participants.